-Before an incident occurs, La Belle Aire Elementary will:
+Before an incident occurs, La Belle Aire Elementary School will:

 - Develop a relationship with parents so that they trust and know how to access alerts and incident information. - Inform parents about the School's emergency procedures and protocols.
-These are not being shared if they will impede the safe response to an incident. - Information will be included in School Newsletter, School App - Identify parents who are willing to volunteer in case of an incident and include them in preparation efforts and training. - Be prepared with translation services for non-English-speaking families and students with limited English proficiency.
+These are not being shared if they will impede the safe response to an incident. - Information will be included in Newsletter, School App. - · Identify parents who are willing to volunteer in case of an incident and include them in preparation efforts and training. - Be prepared with translation services for non-English-speaking families and students with limited English proficiency.

-In the event of an incident, La Belle Aire Elementary will:
+In the event of an incident, La Belle Aire Elementary School will:

-- Disseminate information Robocall System, School App to inform parents about what is known to have happened. - Implement a plan to manage phone calls and parents who arrive at school. - Describe how the school and school district are handling the situation. - Provide information regarding possible reactions of their children and ways to talk with them. - Provide a phone number, Web site address, or recorded hotline where parents can receive updated incident information. - Keep parents apprised about when and where school will resume.
+- To disseminate information the school will use JCampus, Robocall to inform parents about what is known to have happened. - Implement a plan to manage phone calls and parents who arrive at school. - Describe how the school and school district are handling the situation. - Provide information regarding possible reactions of their children and ways to talk with them. - Provide a phone number, Web site address, or recorded hotline where parents can receive updated incident information. - Keep parents apprised about when and where school will resume.

-After an incident, La Belle Aire Elementary administrators will schedule and attend an open question-and-answer meeting for parents as soon as possible.
+After an incident, La Belle Aire Elementary School administrators will schedule and attend an open question-and-answer meeting for parents as soon as possible.